Southwest Church Planting Network

 • Report twice each year to each Presbytery’s MNA or Missions Committee in person and twice each year in writing.

 Each church needs to look at their participation as at least a three year commitment since the Network will be establishing support obligations that stretch over multiple years.
-The subcommittee operates according to Standing Rules and reports to the MNA (or Missions) Committees of all four Presbyteries on a regular basis.

 A church participating in the Network must select an elder (ruling or teaching) to serve on the joint subcommittee that has a heart for church planting.
 It would be ideal if this elder has some first hand experience in the process or has a particular discipline that would be helpful to nurture and assist new churches.
 Those elders, selected by each church, serve at the pleasure of their respective Presbyteries.
-It is desirable that an individual be willing to serve for a minimum of two years and be able to regularly attend joint subcommittee meetings that meet at least twice a year.
+It is desirable that an individual be willing to serve for a minimum of two years and be able to regularly attend joint subcommittee meetings that meet at least once a year.